alishbaabid56/-AI-Driven-Development-30-Day-Challenge_Task-9-and-10/README.md

 Improves clarity, structure, grammar, and flow of the written chapters.

 #### 5. Formatting Sub-Agent
-Formats all generated content into clean Markdown, ready for publishing (e.g., with Docusaurus).
+Formats all generated content into clean Markdown, ready for publishing

 ---